Minetactics/ShareSpace/README.md

 This is a project for my Web Dev class.

+The latest version to use is in "rendu 2/ShareSpace" .

 ## How to use:

 1. import as a Maven project in your Java (J2E) Editor.